dylanmckay/simavr-sys/README.md

 ## Versioning scheme

-The crate published to crates.io will always include the simavr version in the crates.io version.
+The crate published to crates.io will always include the major and minor simavr version in the crates.io version.

+The revision is specific to this crate.

 Versions look like this

 `<simavr-version>-<simavr-sys-minor>`

-So, if we've made two changes to simavr `1.5.1`, then the new version should be `1.5.1-1`.
+So, if we've made two revisions with simavr `1.5.9`, then the new version should be `1.5.1`.

+When a new minor version is released, the minor version should tick back to zero.